a row of glass trophies

 Nomination Requirements:

-1. Must be a UConn faculty or staff with no formal extension appointment;
+1. Must be a UConn faculty member with no formal extension appointment;

-2. Must be a faculty or staff member who is actively involved in outreach/engagement efforts that complement their teaching and/or research programs.
+2. Must be a faculty member who is actively involved in outreach/engagement efforts that complement their teaching and/or research programs.

 Nomination/Application Process: